mjtamlyn/ayb-notes/5-mysql-mariadb.md

 ## Origin of Maria

 Charm is not enough, can we succeed next time.
 All the original creators of MySQL are there.

+## History

+Most of the original MySQL engineers left before Sun was bought by Oracle and started to work on MariaDB.